 Online: Following registration you can order via the link at the top of this page.
 To register please bring photo ID to reception and a receptionist will give you your login details.
+Going forward, we will not register patients nor reset login details by telephone, as this creates unnecessary telephone demand.
 You will be given a temporary password which you will be prompted to change upon logging in for the first time.
 Click here to read more.

 It may be convenient for you to instruct your chemist to collect your prescription for you, and you should arrange this directly with them.
 Some pharmacies will deliver to housebound patients.

 Patients on repeat medications will periodically be asked to see as doctor for a medication review (see ‘medication reviews’ below).